-Hedges which meet the criteria for hedge accounting are accounted as Cash flow hedges: The effective portion of the gain or loss on the hedging instrument is recognized directly in equity as other comprehensive income (loss), while any ineffective portion is recognized immediately in profit or loss.
+Cash flow hedges which meet the criteria for hedge accounting are accounted for as follows:

+The effective portion of the gain or loss on the hedging instrument is recognized in other comprehensive income (loss), while any ineffective portion is recognized immediately in profit or loss.

-Amounts recognized as other comprehensive income (loss) are reclassified to profit or loss when the hedged transaction affects profit or loss, such as when the hedged income or expense is recognized or when a forecast sale occurs.
-Where the hedged item is a nonfinancial asset or non-financial liability, their cost also includes the other comprehensive income (loss) from the hedging instrument.
+Amounts recognized as other comprehensive income (loss) are reclassified to profit or loss when the hedged transaction affects profit or loss, such as when the hedged income or expense is recognized or when a forecasted sale occurs.
+Where the hedged item is a non-financial asset or non-financial liability, their cost also includes the gain (loss) from the hedging instrument.